madjar/pyramid_persona/docs/customization.rst

     def login(request):
         # Verify the assertion and get the email of the user
         email = verify_login(request)
-        # Set the headers of the response to remember the user
+        # Add the headers required to remember the user to the response
-        request.response.headers = remember(request, email)
+        request.response.headers.extend(remember(request, email))
         # Return a json message containing the address or path to redirect to.
         return {'redirect': request.POST['came_from']}